 Multi-faith groups unite for compassion

-HSI in Nepal and other animal welfare and multi-faith groups in Kathmandu work together to urge the government to ban religious animal sacrifice.
-Animal groups, students, teachers, lawyers, and artists all want to see an end to all animal sacrifice across religious, cultural, caste, ethnic and linguistic groups in Nepal.
-Together, we campaign for the national, provincial and local governments of Nepal to endorse and implement Nepal’s Animal Welfare Act ahead of the Gadhimai festival.
+HSI has also worked in partnership with animal welfare and multi-faith groups in Kathmandu to urge the government to ban religious animal sacrifice.
+Animal groups, students, teachers, lawyers and artists all want to see an end to all animal sacrifice across religious, cultural, caste, ethnic and linguistic groups in Nepal.
+Together, we have campaigned for the national, provincial and local governments of Nepal to endorse and implement Nepal’s Animal Welfare Act ahead of the Gadhimai festival.

 Birds at Gadhimai